cometbft/cometbft/docs/data-companion/pruning.md

 preserve blocks.
 It is important to note that this parameter differs from the application block retain height, which the application sets in response to ABCI commit messages.

-> NOTE: In order to set the block retain height on the node, you have to enable the privileged services endpoint and the block service in the configuration as described in section above.
+> NOTE: In order to set the block retain height on the node, you have to enable the privileged services endpoint and the pruning service in the configuration as described in section above.

 Once the services are enabled, you can use the Golang client provided by CometBFT to invoke the method that sets the block retain height.